jridgewell/sourcemap-scopes-encoding/README.md

     REST[REMAINING]
 ```

-### Option C2 - DWARF-style zero entries
+## Option D - Tag-Length-Value Combined

 This is a variant to Option C. Instead of using `original_start_item` and
 `original_end_item`, we combine both into a `original_item`.
 Similar to DWARF,
-nesting is achieved by using a special tag to denote the end of a item's
+nesting is achieved by using a special tag to denote the end of an item's
 children.

 ```